simonhw/beekeeping/README.md

 ### Full Testing
 The website was fully tested on a Windows 10 desktop with a 26" monitor and a One Plus 9 Pro.
 Other types of devices were tested using Chrome Developer Tools.

-The site was tested on Google Chrome and Edge on the desktop, and Google Chrome and DuckDuckGo on the One Plus 9 Pro.
+The site was tested on Google Chrome, Edge, and Mozilla Firefox on the desktop, and Google Chrome and DuckDuckGo on the One Plus 9 Pro.

 #### Index Page
 | Feature | Expected Outcome | Test Used | Result | Test Status |